danielnegri/ledger-demo-rs/README.md

 # Ledger Demo

-A payment processing engine that processes transactions that handles:
+A payment processing engine that handles transactions like:

 - **Deposits** - Credit funds to a client account
 - **Withdrawals** - Debit funds from a client account